 During my 9 years of working on the staff at the Diocese of the Rio Grande, I returned to First Unitarian Church.
 This is when I was introduced to The Industrial Areas Foundation’s local organization, Albuquerque Interfaith, which exemplified how members learned to have a voice in our community.
 I had the privilege of working part-time in their office, AND, I had the opportunity to learn so much from their lead organizer at the time, Sister Consuela, who was implemental in First Unitarian starting its Montezuma ES afterschool program on our campus.
 She was also responsible for the Palo Duro Neighborhood’s families having an English as a Second Language Program.

-Candy Nartonis, Director
+Candy Nartonis, Treasurer